50-year-old with a growth extending over the cornea

 - The most common symptoms caused by pterygium are redness and irritation.
 Visual impairment is less common

-- Pterygium oscillate between active and inactive
+- Pterygium oscillates between active and inactive

 - Pterygium, when active (marked clinically by redness and localized thickening), can grow over a period of several months to years